Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

       ...
     end

-TBD: to create `confidential_issuance_spec` we need to generate an issuance key, and to support multisig we need to set up a threshold key (ChainTS).
+TBD: to create `issuance_key_spec` we need to generate an issuance key, and to support multisig we need to set up a threshold key (ChainTS).
 For now we'll only support either non-confidential issuance, or same-issuer assets with transient issuance keys (generated randomly per-issuance).